breellz/Employee-management-system/README.md

 each time a payment is made, transaction is fired only admin can change roles and wallet balance
-Each time salaries are paid, transaction is fired to keep track of payment history(includes which admin made payment, to whom, how much and when)
+Each time salaries are paid, transaction is fired to keep track of payment history(includes which admin made payment, to whom, how much and when) if no user is found for a multiple payment, it is skipped and other transactions completed